 |Appear offline||Offline.
 When users aren't logged in on any of their devices for a few minutes, they appear offline.|

 |Out of Office.
 Out of Office is used when an automatic reply is set.
 (Available in Outlook only.)|

 App-configured presence states are based on user activity (Available, Away), Outlook calendar states (In a meeting), or Teams app states (In a call, Presenting).
 When you're in focus mode based on your calendar, Focusing will be the state people see in Teams.
 Focus mode will display as Do not disturb in other products.

 Your current presence state changes to Away when you lock your computer or when your computer enters idle or sleep mode.
 On a mobile device, your presence status changes to Away whenever the Teams app is in the background.

 Users receive all chat messages sent to them in Teams regardless of their presence state.
 If a user is offline when someone sends them a message, the chat message appears in Teams the next time the user is online.
-If a user is in Do not disturb, the user will still get chat messages but banner notifications aren't displayed.
+If a user state is set to Do not disturb, the user will still receive chat messages, but banner notifications aren't displayed.

 Users receive calls in all presence states except for Do not disturb, in which incoming calls go to voicemail.
 If the recipient blocked the caller, the call won't be delivered and the caller sees the recipient's presence as Offline.

 Users can add people to their priority access list by going to Settings > Privacy in Teams.
-People who have priority access can contact the user even when the user is in Do not disturb.
+People who have priority access can contact the user even when the user's status is set to Do not disturb.